-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

-The Program Support Unit (PSU) staff must inform the applicant or member without pre-existing Medicaid coverage and/or his/her authorized representative that the Medicaid for the Elderly and People with Disabilities (MEPD) specialist will complete a financial eligibility (Medicaid) determination.
-PSU staff must encourage the applicant, member or authorized representative to cooperate with the MEPD specialist and to provide all verifications necessary in a timely fashion.
+Program Support Unit (PSU) staff must inform the applicant or member without pre-existing Medicaid coverage and/or her or his authorized representative (AR) that the Medicaid for the Elderly and People with Disabilities (MEPD) specialist will complete a financial eligibility (Medicaid) determination.
+PSU staff must encourage the applicant, member or AR to cooperate with the MEPD specialist and to provide all verifications necessary in a timely fashion.

-Any information, including information on third-party insurance, obtained by the PSU staff must be shared with the MEPD specialist to prevent the applicant or member from having to provide the information twice.
+Any information, including information on third-party insurance, obtained by PSU staff must be shared with the MEPD specialist to prevent the applicant or member from having to provide the information twice.

 PSU staff must inform the MEPD specialist of the request for the STAR+PLUS Home and Community Based (HCBS) program according to regional procedures.
-For those applicants or members already on an appropriate type of Medicaid program, the PSU staff must obtain a copy of the most recent:
+For those applicants or members already on an appropriate type of Medicaid program, PSU staff must obtain a copy of the most recent:

 Form H1200, Application for Assistance – Your Texas Benefits;